Lead Battery Recycling

 - Sustainable: Lead batteries are the most recycled consumer product in the world.

 - Essential: Lead batteries connect, power and protect our way of life.
 They run communications networks and store back-up energy for emergencies.

 - Innovative: Partnerships between battery manufacturers, recyclers, universities and energy companies are yielding new applications for lead batteries, like renewable energy.
-Their use in start/stop vehicle applications have the potential to eliminate 2 million tons of vehicle greenhouse gas emissions by 2020.
+Their use in start/stop vehicle applications reduces fuel consumption and emissions by stopping the engine when the car comes to a full stop, and seamlessly restarting when the brake is released.
+In the U.S. this means 6.7 million tons of greenhouse gasses are eliminated each year.